• Pricing

 PDF Editing Capabilities: Adobe Acrobat provides the most complete editing tools with many formatting options, Foxit has strong editing tools with a unique Link & Join feature, while Smallpdf offers standard editing tools that meet most users' needs.

 Adobe Acrobat's editing tools represent the gold standard for comprehensive PDF modification.
 The text editing screen lets you control fonts, sizes, colors, and alignment exactly.
 And you can even edit images.
+With the most recent Adobe Express integration, you can go further by editing the full design of your PDF, including themes, styles, and visual elements.

 Text formatting panel displays font settings, alignment options, and numerical input fields, alongside a vertical toolbar and document content.